complycube/complycube-react-native-sdk/README.md

 * Italian - it 🇮🇹
 * Spanish - es 🇪🇸

-## Result handling
+# 6. Result handling

-To handle result callbacks, your view controller must implement the `onError`, `onCancelled`, and `onSuccess` functions, then add them to the React Native component:
+To handle result callbacks, your view controller must implement the onError, onCancelled, and onSuccessfunctions, then add them to the react native component:
 ```javascript
 function onSuccess(results){
   console.log(results);